 Applying this to scoping a project

 So when you’re scoping an application, website, or even a small project, you always have to remember the quadratic or exponential increase in complexity as the number of features increases.
 As the number of features you’re building, connecting to, or adjusting increases, so must you increase your QA time, as well as your project management time.
-If you don’t, your project will inevitably end up over budget, late, with an upset client, and you’re
+If you don’t, your project will inevitably end up over budget, late, with an upset client, and you’re going lose money.

 So don’t let that happen to you.